nagonzalezf/bridges-segmentation-and-measuring/CONTRIBUTING.md

 ## Code Optimization

-The current code is rudimentary, it could be optimized by implementing functions or objects in such a way that they perform the same task using fewer lines of code.
+The code is rudimentary, it could be optimized by implementing functions or objects in such a way that they perform the same task using fewer lines of code.

 ## Model Automation